terramate-io/terramate/docs/terraform-generation.md

 The generated code can then be composed/referenced by any Terraform code inside a stack.

-Terraform code generation starts with the definition of a `export_as_terraform` block in a [Terramate configuration file](config.md) defining the code you want to generate inside the block.
+Terraform code generation starts with the definition of a `generate_hcl` block in a [Terramate configuration file](config.md) defining the code you want to generate inside the block.
 The code may include: